 Lichfield Cathedral is the only 3-spired medieval cathedral in England; its spires have long been known as 'the Ladies of the Vale'.
 Founded by Chad in the 7th century (and dedicated to him and St Mary) the present Gothic building largely took shape between the 12th and 14th centuries.
 It was particularly badly damaged during the Civil War - canon balls destroyed parts and wrecked others - but subsequently restored.
 Lichfield Cathedral is the repository for the 8th century Chad Gospels and also home to the Lichfield Angel, a piece of Anglo-Saxon carving discovered during building work.
 Among the many other treasures to be seen is the marble memorial 'Sleeping Children', which is particularly evocative.

-Lincoln Cathedral, dedicated to St Mary, is a magnificent gothic building which, with the castle, dominates the city.
+Lincoln Cathedral, dedicated to St Mary, is a magnificent Gothic building which, with the castle, dominates the city.
 It dates from the 11th century and is the third largest cathedral in Britain (after St Pauls and York Minster).
 From 1311 to 1549, when its central spire collapsed, Lincoln Cathedral was the tallest building in the world.
-Highlights include many ornate carvings, the cathedral treasury and medieval libraries.
-The Cathedral also owns one of four original surviving copies of Magna Carta from 1215.
+Highlights include many ornate carvings, two enormous rose windows, the treasury and medieval libraries.
+Notable burials/tombs include Katherine Swynford, mistress then wife of John of Gaunt, the cadaver tomb of Bishop Richard Fleming and the entrails of Eleanor of Castile, first wife of Edward I. The Cathedral also owns one of four surviving copies of Magna Carta from 1215.

 The cathedral that often gets missed, because everyone tends to flock to Westminster or St Paul's.
 But Southwark Cathedral is a beautiful oasis of calm and claims to be the earliest Gothic church in London, dating from 1220.
 Situated adjacent to London Bridge in an area that used to be renowned for its vice, it has a fascinating history and numerous features, including a soaring nave, a wonderful altar screen that dates from the 16th century and several interesting tombs.
 It became a cathedral in 1905 and its full name is the Cathedral Church of St Saviour and Mary Overie.